-This week, itinerant shortboarder Marco Rudin from Zürich shares his favourite surf spots in Southeast Asia and around: Indonesia, the Philippines, Thailand, Vietnam, and Sri Lanka.
+That’s why this week we asked itinerant shortboarder Marco Rudin from Zürich to share his favourite surf spots in Southeast Asia and around: Indonesia, the Philippines, Thailand, Vietnam, and Sri Lanka.
 (Ok that last one is in South Asia, but if you’re not bothered, we’re not!)

 Start with these places as your guide, then go off and live the search…

 There’s something for everyone in Indo, especially for surfers.
 Swell reaches many parts of the archipelago with some of the best waves in the world, and many surfers come to play.

 For all levels, the beach break in Batu Bolong in Canggu can get crowded, but the right conditions and good timing can give loggers long rides, and crazy carves for shortboarders.

 (You can also check out this surfing in Seminyak video too!)

 Around the Bukit Peninsula in Bali there are popular waves for intermediate to pro surfers.